-Thanks to a $208,000 funding grant from the NSW Government’s Regional Cultural Fund, Council is now moving forward with Stage Two of the project.
+Stage Two was moved forward thanks to a $208,000 funding grant from the NSW Government’s Regional Cultural Fund.

 The purpose of the Regional Cultural Fund was to support local communities and to upgrade or develop cultural infrastructure to enable bold and exciting arts and culture that reflects the diversity of regional NSW.

-This funding will be used to restore the Casino Civic Hall to its former glory and secure its place at the centre of Casino’s cultural life.
+This stage has restored the Casino Civic Hall to its former glory and secured its place at the centre of Casino’s cultural life.

 Stage Two upgrades will include: